fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 `TtyExecErrorChannelable` methods have been deprecated in favor of `ExecWatch.exitCode` and `ExecListener.onExit`.

 `ContainerResource.readingInput(InputStream in)` has been deprecated - use `redirectingInput` instead.

+## OpenShift Config Model Changes

+All OpenShift resources belonging to `config.openshift.io/v1` apigroup have been moved out of `io.fabric8.openshift.api.model` package.
+They should now be available in `io.fabric8.openshift.api.model.config.v1` package.